-Due to the fact that the total number of test cases is unlimited, the audit makes no statements or warranties on the security of the code.
-It also cannot be considered as a sufficient assessment regarding the utility and safety of the code, bug-free status, or any other statements of the contract.
+Due to the fact that the total number of test cases are unlimited, the audit makes no statements or warranties on security of the code.
+It also cannot be considered as a sufficient assessment regarding the utility and safety of the code, bugfree status or any other statements of the contract.
 While we have done our best in conducting the analysis and producing this report, it is important to note that you should not rely on this report only.
 We also suggest conducting a bug bounty program to confirm the high level of security of this smart contract.